xDaCry/dm_twimong/README.md

 # dm_twimong - Having fun with the twitter API

-Welcome people to joining my idea of data mining the twitter data given by their API.
+Welcome people to joining my idea of data mining the twitter data given by their API. <br />
 This project was initiated by having own interest in this subject, aswell as creating a project for a seminar at university.

 =============